 In addition, it is normal to experience feelings of anxiety when confronted with a situation that is potentially dangerous.
 However, these feelings are usually temporary and mild.
-That is, once the feared situation is removed, the person will be right as rain.
+Furthermore, normally a person will be fine once the dangerous or scary situation is removed.

-So what is the difference between a normal fear and a phobia?
-Well, a normal fear is a feeling of unease or discomfort, whereas a phobia is an exacerbated or irrational fear.
-Often feelings of intense anxiety and overwhelming physical sensations accompany a phobia and may even lead to a full blown panic attack.
+So, what is the difference between a normal fear and a phobia?
+Well, a normal fear is a feeling of unease or discomfort.
+However, a phobia is an exaggeration or irrational fear.
+Often feelings of intense anxiety and overwhelming physical sensations accompany a phobia.
+Indeed, such sensations may even lead to a full blown panic attack.

 Symptoms of Phobias